hsteg/HarryHood/README.md

 ## About
-This project is a full-stack, single-page stock investment app baseed on Robinhood, mimicking their nighttime styling.
+HarryHood is a full-stack, single-page stock investment app based on Robinhood, mimicking their nighttime styling.

 ## Technologies
 Frontend: React/Redux